Charity shops in Huddersfield

 Is it safe to send donated jewellery from Huddersfield by post?

 Yes.
 Items travel by Royal Mail Special Delivery Guaranteed, which is fully tracked and signed for.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
 GoldPaid can confirm the appropriate postal option before you post.

 Can our shop ask questions before committing to anything?

 Yes, and most Huddersfield shops do.
-You can message GoldPaid on WhatsApp on 07375 071158 or call 07763 741067, send photos and ask as much as you like before deciding whether to post.
+You can message GoldPaid on WhatsApp or call us on 07763 741067, send photos and ask as much as you like before deciding whether to post.
 Asking carries no obligation and costs nothing.

 How is a donated item valued?